abbbi/virtnbdbackup/README.md

 It is possible to enable compression for the `stream` format via `lz4` algorithm by using the `--compress` option.
 The saved data is compressed inline and the saveset file is appended with compression trailer including information about the compressed block offsets.
+By default compression level `2` is set if no parameter is applied.
+Higher compression levels can be set via:

+ `--compress=16`

 During the restore, `virtnbdrestore` will automatically detect such compressed backup streams and attempts to decompress saved blocks accordingly.